manish4256/DRSFANet/README.md

 python Test_colour.py

+To test for real denoising using DRSFANet write:

+python Testing.py

 The resultant images will be stored in 'results/'

 Image-wise PSNR & SSIM and Average PSNR & Average SSIM for the whole image database are also displayed in the console as output.